-I found out his name was Ben, and that he was foreign and a member of the Mountain club.
+I found out his name was Ben, and that he was foreign and a member of the Mountain Club.
 And someone told me where he lived and after a while I got a vague sense of his routines so that I knew, more or less, when he’d come sauntering by in his faded jeans and 6 foot 2-ness.
 And then he’d be gone again, somewhere else, and I was not cool at all nor pretty enough to compensate for my lack of street cred and there was no reason in the world why a guy like him would ever even think of a girl like me.
 And I didn’t question the order of the world for a second.
 Even though it seemed like that same order was about to change in a big way.
 Because, all around us, things were starting to give.
 In the words of Chinua Achebe, the centre could no longer hold; things were beginning to fall apart.

 We all sat very still.
 The noise increased – it was chanting, and things were being broken.
 It was the early nineties and the country, so long in apartheid’s stranglehold, was starting to break itself free.
 A crowd of people appeared.
 They held pangas and they danced.
 They smashed windows and kicked in doors.
 They set parked cars alight.
 We watched them out the window.
 Nobody spoke.
 The riot passed, and the noise died down.
 Still we waited.
 Silence.
-The door was unlocked, and we packed up our notes and left the building, the affected boredom we normally took such joy in practicing replaced by a sense of fearful anticipation.
+The door was unlocked, and we packed up our notebooks and left the building, the affected boredom we normally took such joy in practicing replaced by a sense of fearful anticipation.
 We walked past the rows of police vehicles, glancing nervously at the smouldering fires.
-A policeman waved us along, muttering ‘commie bastards’ under his breath.
+A policeman waved us along, muttering under his breath.

-Everything was happening, and yet nothing was happening.
+Everything was happening, yet nothing was happening.
 We sat up late at night writing overdue papers and lived on popcorn and toast.
 I struggled to pass Stats.
 I flew through my English exams.
 I lugged The Riverside Chaucer up and down steep hills, found out I was a feminist and used the word ‘existential’ as often as I could.
 It was Cape Town, it was summer and there were parties to go to.
 And then, one night, there he was.
 It was a social at the Baxter, and we arrived late after most people had already left.
 The guy I was with knew him, and before I could even gather myself, he was introducing us and Ben was shaking my hand and smiling and saying hello.

 And then, as if on cue, the opening bars of one of my all-time favourite songs, Juluka’s December African Rain started playing.
 And even then it was an old song, but there is some kind of magic in that music – the drums and the deep voices that sound like they come from inside the earth, itself, and how this Jewish boy from Joburg loved Zulus so much he became one, and back in those days, that was quite a thing.
 And by doing that, making that stand, he freed us more than we understood at the time.
 It was almost like everything we had not been allowed to love about Africa was being given back to us.
-Through his music we became impis; we were warriors; we were children of the land, united against a system so barbaric it make us sick to our stomachs.
+Through his music we became impis; we were warriors; we were children of the land, united against a system so barbaric it made us sick to our stomachs.
 We were the new generation, and freedom was on its way.

-I smiled at him and he smiled at me and we started dancing, me, my friends, the beautiful black girls, and him.
+I smiled at him and he smiled at me and we started dancing, me, my friends, the beautiful black girls and him.
 And then the party was over, so we left to go somewhere else.
-He got in the front seat and I sat in the back, behind him, my mind reeling at his proximity to me, that he was really right here in the flesh, so impossibly close.
+He got in the front seat of the car and I sat in the back, behind him, my mind reeling at his proximity to me, that he was really right here in the flesh, so impossibly close.
 And then, as we sped through the dark city streets, young people looking to have fun, the impossible happened.
 I felt his hand reach behind the seat and look for mine, find it, and enclose it in his long, brown fingers.